saundracatalina/sweater-weather/README.md

 ```
 #### Run your own development server:
 - The command below starts a local server where you can check out endpoints from this API.
+- Once your spin up that server you can use Postman to check responses.
+This will make it easier for the end points where params need to be passed in the body of the request.

 ```
 $ rails s
 ```